-Sleep is something we all need, and lets face it not too many of us can function well without it.
+Sleep is something we all need, and let's face it not too many of us can function well without it.
 For many people trying to capture that elusive good night's sleep is a never-ending battle, filled with feelings of frustration, fatigue, a lack of mental clarity and if you ask loved ones of the sufferer they can be downright grumpy!
-There are many types or causes of insomnia, including Trouble Falling Asleep and Stress the Hidden Cause of Insomnia, but in this health blog we are going to focus on Sleep Maintenance Insomnia or the "I can't stay asleep at night" syndrome.
+There are many types of causes of insomnia, including Trouble Falling Asleep and Stress the Hidden Cause of Insomnia, but in this health blog, we are going to focus on Sleep Maintenance Insomnia or the "I can't stay asleep at night" syndrome.

 Of all the different types of insomnia, Sleep Maintenance Insomnia is one of the most common.
 It is generally characterised by a persons inability to stay asleep throughout the night.
-People afflicted with Sleep Maintenance Insomnia can toss and turn and never get a continuous restful nights sleep.
-Alternatively they lie awake throughout the night with increasing frustration while counting the hours before they can fall back to sleep, which is generally 10 minutes before the alarm goes off.
+People afflicted with Sleep Maintenance Insomnia can toss and turn and never get continuous restful nights sleep.
+Alternatively, they lie awake throughout the night with increasing frustration while counting the hours before they can fall back to sleep, which is generally 10 minutes before the alarm goes off.
 Many sufferers of Sleep Maintenance Insomnia endure what is termed a racing mind, which means that a multitude of thoughts continually run through their head.
 The racing mind is a by-product of GABA deficiency, which causes the mind to remain in an overactive state, making relaxation and that elusive sleep near impossible to achieve.

-For some sufferers there is one underlying cause, but for others there can be a multitude of contributing factors.
+For some sufferers, there is one underlying cause, but for others, there can be a multitude of contributing factors.
 Below is a list of common causes of Sleep Maintenance Insomnia.

 Low GABA Levels: One of the main causes of Sleep Maintenance Insomnia results from low levels of the neurotransmitter (brain chemical) GABA.
 GABA is the body's main calming, relaxing and tranquillising neurotransmitter.
 Besides a racing mind and Sleep Maintenance Insomnia GABA Deficiency can also present as anxiety, panic attacks, depression, feeling overwhelmed, digestive problems, nervousness, convulsions and Tourettes syndrome.
 Employing strategies to help Naturally increase GABA goes along way to permanently reverse Sleep Maintenance Insomnia.

-If the NMDA receptors are overstimulated people feel as though they are out of control and things are happening at a 1,000,000 miles an hour plus their mind and thoughts won't keep quite.
+If the NMDA receptors are overstimulated people feel as though they are out of control and things are happening at a 1,000,000 miles an hour plus their mind and thoughts won't keep quiet.
 This overstimulation of the NMDA receptors indicates that the break needed to quieten the mind, GABA is deficient.

 Besides GABA deficiency the NMDA receptors can be overstimulated by excessive consumption of;